The post-Covid scenario does not eliminate challenges that must sooner or later be faced by the real estate sector

 Social housing and 'free' housing

-The vivienda social debe ser destinada a solucionar el acceso a la vivienda a las capas de la sociedad más desfavorecidas.
+Alongside the Picasso Museum, vivienda social debe ser destinada a solucionar el acceso a la vivienda a las capas de la sociedad más desfavorecidas.
 En este caso, necesariamente son los poderes públicos quienes deben tener el protagonismo en la promoción de este tipo de vivienda.

 Social housing must be designed to enable access to housing for the most disadvantaged sections of society.
 Public authorities must play a leading role in promoting this type of housing.
 Some recommendations in this case would be: 1.
 That public budgets prioritize the promotion of social housing, 2.
 That public administrations do not finance their social housing policy by selling this housing, but that it should remain under rent, and 3.
 Access to this public social housing stock should be periodically reviewed.